micmejia/bible-dump/NKJV/Deuteronomy/Deut 1.md

 "And the Lord heard the sound of your words, and was angry, and took an oath, saying,

 ###### 35
-'Surely not one of these men of this evil generation shall see that good land of which I [^j]swore to give to your fathers,
+'Surely not one of these men of this evil generation shall see that good land of which I swore to give to your fathers,

 ###### 36
-except Caleb the son of Jephunneh; he shall see it, and to him and his children I am giving the land on which he walked, because he [^k]wholly followed the Lord.'
+except Caleb the son of Jephunneh; he shall see it, and to him and his children I am giving the land on which he walked, because he wholly followed the Lord.'

 ###### 37
 The Lord was also angry with me for your sakes, saying, 'Even you shall not go in there.